NoahNguyenbot/noahnguyenbot.github.io/projects/tictactoe.md

   <img width="500px" src="/img/tictactoe/Tictactoe2.webp" class="img-thumbnail" alt="tic tac toe screenshot">
 </div>

-During my first year of college I decided to create a tic tac toe game using java.
-For anyone who's played tic tac toe before, the objective of the game should be pretty obvious.
-But for anyone who hasn't, it's simple.
-The game starts on a 3x3 grid.
-Two players take turns.
-One player uses X and the other uses O. The goal is to be the first to get your smybol in a straight line, either vertically, horizontally, or diagnoly.
+During my first year of college, I decided to create a tic-tac-toe game using Java.
+For anyone who’s played tic-tac-toe before, the objective of the game should be pretty obvious.
+But for anyone who hasn’t, it’s simple.
+The game is played on a 3x3 grid.
+Two players take turns, one uses X and the other uses O. The goal is to be the first to get your symbol in a straight line, either vertically, horizontally, or diagonally.

-  When I made this game, I had just started learning java through my ICS 111 course, so at the time, this project helped me learn about how static methods through the various helper functions implemeted.
-It also taught me how Arrays worked as well through array indexing.
+When I made this game, I had just started learning Java through my ICS 111 course.
+At the time, this project helped me learn how static methods worked through the various helper functions I implemented.
+It also taught me how arrays worked, especially through array indexing.

-  Here is an example of the array indexing being implemented through the win condtions.
-This is specifically checking for rows:
+Here is an example of array indexing being used in the win conditions.
+This snippet specifically checks for rows:

   {% highlight java %}
 for (int i = 0; i < 3; i++) {